2EZAI/orbit/StreamVideoandCallDocs.md

    - Ensure call status is set to "active" using the `/status` endpoint
    - Check that participants haven't left (left_at should be null)
    - Verify the user is either creator or participant in the call

+10. **Calls remain "active" after all users leave**

+- This is now automatically handled by the backend
+- When the last participant leaves via `/leave` endpoint, call status is automatically set to "ended"
+- If you're not using the `/leave` endpoint properly, calls may remain active indefinitely
+- Always call the `/leave` endpoint when users disconnect from calls

+11. **Call status synchronization issues**

+- The backend now handles call lifecycle automatically
+- Call status changes: `created` → `active` (manual) → `ended` (automatic when last user leaves)
+- Frontend should always use the `/leave` endpoint to ensure proper cleanup
+- Monitor the `call_auto_ended` field in leave responses to detect automatic call endings

 ### Debug Mode